jongeorge1999/AstarVisualizer/README.md

-To build on windows cd into the build folder and do: make windows
+To build on windows, cd into the build folder and do: make windows

 To build on linux, cd into the build folder and do: